Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

           payer, // payer
           nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
-          BigInteger.valueOf(300_000), // gas limit: enough for this very small jar gasHelper.getSafeGasPrice(), // gas price: at least the current gas price of the network takamakaCode, // class path for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install
+          BigInteger.valueOf(1_000_000), // gas limit: enough for this small jar gasHelper.getSafeGasPrice(), // gas price: at least the current gas price of the network takamakaCode, // class path for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install